 If you aren’t a tape aficionado, selecting the right tape can be daunting.
 There are many choices when it comes to tape, and it’s certainly not apples-to-oranges.
-When it comes down to hot melt tape versus acrylic tape, there are many misconceptions.
+When it comes down to deciding between hot melt tape or acrylic tape, there are many misconceptions.
 In this blog we are exploring what is current with these tapes and how to choose the correct one for your application.

 What’s the difference between Hot Melt and Acrylic?